intel/sawr/sawr_master/INSTALL.md

 Install Basic Development Tools
 -------------------------------
 Enter the following to install git and basic development tools:

     sudo apt-get install git build-essential

 Install WiFi Drivers (UP Board Only)
 ------------------------------------

-Since the UP Board does not include WiFi, if you want wireless access you will need to find a WiFi dongle and get it working.
-This will probably also involve finding and installing drivers.
+Since the UP Board does not includeH

 The TP-LINK AC600 (Archer T2UH) is a reasonable choice, as it supports both 2.4GHz and 5GHz bands and has a high-gain antenna.
 Driver installation for